IBM/migrate-app-to-openshift-using-ta/README.md

 docker push user-name/migrated-mod-resorts:v1
 ```

-## 7. Deploy your application on ICP4A
+## 8. Deploy your application to OpenShift

 ***Login to IBM Managed OpenShift Cluster using CLI***